Track 1

-As the first offering from Maʿruf Commons’s Islamic Law Literacy Initiative (ILLI), this short-course begins where Islamic guidance is most often lived and tested in our everyday lives: our family relationships.
+This suite of resources is the inaugural offering of the Islamic Law Literacy Initiative (ILLI) at Ma'ruf Commons, and it begins exactly where Islamic guidance matters most in everyday life: our family relationships.

 The course equips learners with tools that can guide private decision-making and for engaging in wider conversations within Muslim communities with clarity and confidence.